 Check their extended network of sub-dealers and installers, as this will not only indicate time on the ground, but reliability, trustworthiness, success.
 If they do not have sub-dealers, are they just a white-label for someone else’s product?

 All the service indicators you get from your supplier should be positive ones.
 Are they quick and efficient?
 Do you only seem to ever talk to one person or is there a team?
 Do you get the impression they hold stock and can therefore service your purchase quickly?
-Do they have product reviews and what sort of comments are there?
+Do they offer 3rd party reviews like Trustpilot?
+What sort of comments are there?

 These – for us – formed our initial selection criteria for an infrared partner when we started looking back in 2013.
 You can judge from the products we chose for TheEcoStore who we determined the best infrared panel producer in the UK to be.